Chouffy/home_assistant_tgtg/README.md

 * Fetch each item stock defined
 * Authenticate using email/password or tokens
+* Retrieve all favorites instead of a manual list of item_id if no item: are defined

 Maybe one day:

-* Retrieve all favorites instead of a manual list of item_id, but this would mean using your "true" TGTG account ...
 * Parse additional available information from the `tgtg` API to Home-Assistant Attributes